wp-plugins/post-type-requirements-checklist/readme.txt

 == Changelog ==

+= 2.2.1 =
+* fixed a bug which displays errors for some users

 = 2.2 =
 * admins can now set a number of maximum allowed categories and tags - this is based on current SEO standards for categories and tags, but allows for an unlimited option
 * slight changes to settings page responsive style to play nicely with mobile devices